Techwith-Aditya/BuildGuard/README.md

-# AI for Construction Safety
+# BuildGuard-AI for Construction Safety

 ## Overview
 This project leverages **AI-powered computer vision** to ensure safety compliance on construction sites.
 The model is trained to identify individuals as: